 You cannot compost large branches or twigs with this method either.
 Most people using this method would put that excess waste in their council bin.
 Or would mulch it up and put it back on the garden.
 Other people prefer the bay systems or tumblers for large green garden waste.
 Horses for courses as they say.
 Each has it’s place in the garden.
 It all depends on what you want to achieve, or how much work you want to do.

-How to set up your above ground composting system
+How to set up your Super-Fast Composting system

 Find a nice pot plant container which you might like to see in your garden as an ornament.
 One that matches your garden aesthetics.
 Or any old pot which has enough space to allow a Compot inside it.
 The space between the Compot and the pot plant container needs to allow easy access to fill it up with paper or weed waste.